-You can find in the file matrix.txt a 100×100 matrix.
+You can find in the file $\mathtt{matrix.txt}$ a 100×100 real-value positive definite symmetric matrix.
 Read it in and use SciPy to calculate the determinant, the eigenvalues and -vectors.
-Since it is a positive definite symmetric matrix you can also try the dedicated functions for such matrices, i.e. eigh and eigvalsh, in particular in terms of CPU timing.
+Since it is a positive definite symmetric (i.e. also Hermitian) matrix you can also try the dedicated functions for such matrices, i.e. eigh and eigvalsh, in particular in terms of CPU timing.
 You can also test matrix addition and multiplication using the matrix and its inverse and some other matrix operations you are interested in as well as the Cholesky and QR and SVD (Singular value decomposition) decomposition.
 Use %timeit to monitor the performance.